imjbassi/imjbassi/README.md

 ## Hi there, I'm Jaiveer Bassi 👋

-Bachelor of **Computer Sciences**, General Concentration at University of Silicon Valley | Data Science, Software Programming, Computer Science
+Bachelor of **Computer Sciences**, General Concentration at the University of Silicon Valley | Data Science, Software Programming, Computer Science

 Always challenging myself to learn new subjects.
 Passionate about exploring emerging technologies and staying up-to-date with industry trends.
 Proficient in collaborating with cross-functional teams to design and implement cutting-edge software solutions.
 Through rigorous academic projects, I have honed my ability to analyze, design, and optimize software applications.